rspeer/rspeer.github.io/source/_posts/2014-03-30-unicode-deadbeef.markdown

 ---
 A few months ago I posted a [Gist about ways to totally break Python's Unicode representation](https://gist.github.com/rspeer/7559750), by exploiting [bug #19279](http://bugs.python.org/issue19279) in its UTF-7 decoder.

 You might not have heard much about UTF-7.
 It doesn't have very much at all to do with [UTF-8](http://en.wikipedia.org/wiki/UTF-8), the well-designed (by Ken Thompson) representation of Unicode that's taking over the world.
-[UTF-7](http://en.wikipedia.org/wiki/UTF-7) is a poorly-designed, obsolete proposal for hiding Unicode inside ASCII.
+[UTF-7](http://en.wikipedia.org/wiki/UTF-7) is a poorly-designed, obsolete proposal for encapsulating Unicode inside ASCII itself.

 The Python bug (which is fixed now) is that the encoder doesn't reset its state correctly when it encounters an erroneous UTF-7 sequence.
 You can make these errors pile up, until they add up to an impossible character, at codepoint U+DEADBEEF.